View Roy Misener's Obituary on emissourian.com and share memories

 |

+Roy is survived by his wife, Darlene Misener; three sons, Kent Misener and wife Betty, Washington, Scott Misener and wife Lisa, Warrenton, and Shawn Misener, Union; one daughter, Nancy Yarrington and husband Gordon, Sully, Iowa; eight grandchildren, Tamara Needham (Terry), Chester Misener (Carrie), Amy Yarrington, Tina Witham (Will), Silas Misener, Simon Misener, Kay Light and Nic Misener; eight great-grandchildren, Tanner Needham, Tierney Needham, William "Tell," Bess, Evie, Warren, Karl and Jack Misener; brother-in-law, Lester Murphy, Florida state; sister-in-law, Dorothy Misener, Parsons, Kan.; other relatives and friends.

+He was preceded in death by his parents and three siblings, Earl Misener and wife Luella, Ralph Misener and Anita Murphy.

-A funeral service for Roy L. Misener, 86, Washington, was held Tuesday, March 17, at noon at Life Stream Church, Washington.
+Funeral services were held Tuesday, March 17, at noon at Life Stream Church, Washington, with the Rev. Paul Scheperle officiating.